-Lisa Condit spoke with Jonathan Rockefeller, creator of The Very Hungry Caterpillar Show, coming to our stage on Thursday, April 4.
-Read on for highlights from the interview, or listen to the full interview below.
+Lisa Condit spoke with Jonathan Rockefeller, creator of The Very Hungry Caterpillar Show.
+Read on for highlights from the February 2019 interview, or listen to the full interview below.
 Then catch the return of the show on Friday, February 28, 2020.

 Lisa: Was this all your idea?
 What made you think of it?

 Jonathan: I can’t take the credit.
 Eric Carle gets the credit.
 He gave us such wonderful stories that are loved by so many people.
 His books are just brilliant.
 I still have my copies from when I was growing up.
 I thought, “Wouldn’t this be fantastic as a big and beautiful puppet show?”
 We do have incredibly large puppets.
 The butterfly’s wingspan is 12 feet!
 We want to be sure that kids and families get to experience the books in something that will explode their imagination.

 Lisa: I’ve been to his museum here in Massachusetts.
 A lot of people around here have a special love for Eric Carle and his illustrations.

 Jonathan: We tell four of Eric Carle’s stories during the show: “Brown Bear, Brown Bear,” “Ten Little Rubber Ducks,” “The Very Lonely Firefly.”
 That’s a fun one because it all takes place at night.
 We finish with the “rock star,” “The Very Hungry Caterpillar.”

 This show has been running for five years in nine countries!
 It’s well honed and very beautiful, but this is a special production.
 This is the first time that “Brown Bear, Brown Bear” is in the show.
 This is a proper off-Broadway show that is coming to the theatre.
 That’s what excites me… to give kids the opportunity for their first show and make it a great one.